Last reviewed on 15th September 2023 by Martin Alexander (Mortgage Advisor)

 Whether an advisor is paid a fee or a commission, shouldn’t make much difference to the level of service you get.
 For instance, the main goal for yourself and your broker should be to find the best mortgage deal possible.
 That said, you’ll still need to know your costs before you make any commitments.

-Although advisors are upfront about how they’re going to get paid, it’s perhaps more important to understand whether your advisor is independent or tied to a lender.
-This is because brokers that are tied to lenders will only be able to recommend you their lender’s products.
+Although advisors are upfront about how they’ll get paid, it’s perhaps more important to understand whether your advisor is independent or tied to a lender.
+This is because brokers who are tied to lenders will only be able to recommend their lender’s products.
 In comparison, an independent broker will search the entire market to find you the right product.

 What do mortgage broker fees consist of?

 A broker fee is usually paid once you’ve agreed to go ahead with a recommended mortgage.
 A procuration fee is then paid by the lender on completion of the mortgage.
 Procuration fees are a commission that lenders pay to advisors.

 How much commission do lenders pay mortgage advisors?

 Lender procuration fees vary but almost every mortgage will involve paying a commission to a broker.
 This is a percentage of the mortgage and is usually less than 1%.
 Occasionally it can be slightly higher, but this depends on the lender.
 The average procuration fee is less than 0.50%.
 So, for a £100,000 mortgage, a broker would receive a £500 commission based on a 0.50% procuration fee.

 Lenders will pay commission directly to your advisor.
 Any commission that a lender pays your advisor, won’t affect your costs in any way.
 Each lender offers different procuration fees to advisors.
 That being said, the commission from lenders shouldn’t affect their recommendation in any way.
 Your advisor should always recommend you the right deal, irrespective of fees and commission.